0xsisu/CLOUDFRONT-WITH-WAF-PROTECTION/README.md

 <img width="2352" alt="image" src="https://github.com/0xsisu/CLOUDFRONT-WITH-WAF-PROTECTION/assets/78635937/bdddedf7-5a89-4d0a-8725-f25f178fbdc6">

-The above steps set up basic AWS WAF configuration which we gonna use next in CloudFront.
+The above steps set up basic AWS WAF configuration which we are going to use next in CloudFront.
 The template can be reviewed in the stack Template tab after creation.

 #### AWS Cloudfront Configuration